Palermo - Alicudi

 Can I travel by car on the Palermo Alicudi ferry?

-No, ferry operators currently allow cars to travel onboard between Palermo and Alicudi
+No, ferry operators currently do not allow cars to travel on sailings between Palermo and Alicudi

 Can I travel as a foot passenger from Palermo to Alicudi?